pop-os/docs/docs/Getting-Started/Create-bootable-media/bootable-usb-using-linux.md

 ---
 ## Install Popsicle

 Popsicle is a Linux utility for flashing multiple USB devices at once.
-You can install Popsicle as a Flatpak or AppImage.
+You can install Popsicle as an AppImage or a Flatpak.
 ### AppImage

 1. Download the Popsicle AppImage from this [Popsicle repository.](https://github.com/pop-os/popsicle/releases/latest)